Philosophy of mind: Arguments for dualism

 The zombie argument is based on a thought experiment proposed by Todd Moody, and developed by David Chalmers in his book The Conscious Mind.
 The basic idea is that one can imagine one's body, and therefore conceive the existence of one's body, without any conscious states being associated with this body.
 Chalmers' argument is that it seems possible that such a being could exist because all that is needed is that all and only the things that the physical sciences describe about a zombie must be true of it.
 Since none of the concepts involved in these sciences make reference to consciousness or other mental phenomena, and any physical entity can be by definition described scientifically via physics, the move from conceivability to possibility is not such a large one.
 Others such as Dennett have argued that the notion of a philosophical zombie is an incoherent, or unlikely, concept.
 It has been argued under physicalism that one must either believe that anyone including oneself might be a zombie, or that no one can be a zombie—following from the assertion that one's own conviction about being (or not being) a zombie is a product of the physical world and is therefore no different from anyone else's.
 This argument has been expressed by Dennett who argues that "Zombies think they are conscious, think they have qualia, think they suffer pains—they are just 'wrong' (according to this lamentable tradition) in ways that neither they nor we could ever discover!"

 See also the problem of other minds.

+Avshalom Elitzur has described himself as a "reluctant dualist".
+One argument Elitzur makes in favor of dualism is an argument from bafflement.
+According to Elitzur, a conscious being can conceive of a P-zombie version of his/herself.
+However, a P-zombie cannot conceive of a version of itself that lacks corresponding qualia.

+Christian List argues that the existence of first-person perspectives is evidence against physicalist views of consciousness.
+According to List, first-personal phenomenal facts cannot supervene on third-person physical facts.
+However, List argues that this also refutes versions of dualism that have purely third-personal metaphysics.
+List has proposed a model he calls the "many-worlds theory of consciousness" in order to reconcile the subjective nature of consciousness without lapsing into solipsism.